 In this tutorial, you will install the Boundary Desktop app, start Boundary in dev mode and connect to a target.

 - Boundary is still running in dev mode

-Boundary Desktop Beta is currently only available for MacOS users.
-Boundary Desktop for Windows is coming soon!
+Boundary Desktop is currently only available for MacOS and Windows users.
+Boundary Desktop for Linux is coming soon!

 Boundary Desktop on MacOS can be installed by either:

 - Direct Download

 »Start a dev environment

 Boundary Desktop connects with a running instance of a Boundary controller.
 In non-dev environments, Boundary Desktop would connect to this running controller without hosting it locally.